- Limited Edition Box Sets

 Musicians Created Their Own Voices, and Interpreted His

 "Jazz, if it means anything, means freedom of expression," he told writer Stanley Dance.
 And express himself is what he did, through the instruments of stalwarts and newcomers to the orchestra who not only created personality for Ellington's band - they were, in many instances, standard bearers in their own right for their respective instruments.

-Our set comprises a massive 11 discs featuring well over 100 Ellington compositions.
+Our limited edition box set comprises a massive 11 CDs featuring well over 100 Ellington compositions.
 In addition to the above-named musicians, guest stars Bing Crosby, Ethel Waters and the Mills Brothers make notable appearances.
 Ellington's female vocalist Ivie Anderson proves she was tailor-made for the band along with other superb band-mates Freddie Jenkins and Wallace Jones on trumpet, Fred Guy on banjo and guitar, Wellman Braud, Billy Taylor and Hayes Alvis on bass, and the unique cornetist Rex Stewart.

 Track Listing, Personnel & Recording Dates »

 The source material for our latest Ellington set mainly comes from Steven Lasker who also transferred most of the material in this set and also did the restoration work which we feel is both clear and crisp.
 His collection of Ellingtonia is one of the most envied in the world.
 For this set of Columbia, Brunswick and Master recordings, Steven had every commercially issued side in mint or near mint shape, including rare test pressings of not only some of the issued sides but alternate takes, some previously unissued until now.
 If there was a side he needed in better shape to transfer we were able to take advantage of the metal mothers from the Sony Archives.